RILAB/bis101/lecture10.md

 **base damage**

-* UV can cause pyramidines on same strand to covalently bond, preventing DNA replication or transcription. these are the primary cause of skin cancer in humans.
+* UV can cause pyramidines (CTU) on same strand to covalently bond, preventing DNA replication or transcription. these are the primary cause of skin cancer in humans. e.g. thymine dimer
 	- organisms living at high altitude have to adapt to increased UV radiation.
 CORN!
-* ionizing radiation can cause apurination, strand breaks, etc.
+* ionizing radiation can cause depurination, strand breaks, etc.

 **base analogs**. molecules sufficiently similar that can be incorporated, but pair wrong.
 (2-amino-purine e.g.)

 **alteration of bases** causing them to pair incorrectly

-**intercalation** <strong style="font-size: 150%; color: red;">?</strong> molecules that can slip between bases and cause insertion deletions during replication.
+**intercalation** <strong style="font-size: 150%; color: red;">?</strong> molecules that can slip between bases and cause insertion/deletions during replication.

 * how many of you worked with gel?
 EtBr is intercalating agent. how it binds DNA on gel, and what happens when it gets on you!